The Mexican government only requires that your passport be valid during the entirety of your trip

 Mexico Tourist Visa Exemptions

 If you are a Permanent Resident of the following countries: Canada, the United States, Japan, the United Kingdom of Great Britain and Northern Ireland, any of the countries of the Schengen Area, and any of the countries members of the “Pacific Alliance”, you do not need a visa to enter Mexico for tourism, business or transit purposes.
-All individuals in this category are required to present their valid and unexpired Resident Card along with their passports.
+All individuals in this category are required to present their valid and unexpired resident card along with their passports.
 Both documents must be valid during your entire stay in Mexico.

-If you have a valid and unexpired visa of the following countries: Canada, the United States, Japan, the United Kingdom of Great Britain and Northern Ireland, and any of the countries of the Schengen Area, you do not need a visa to enter Mexico for tourism, business or transit purposes.
+If you have a valid and unexpired visa for the following countries: Canada, the United States, Japan, the United Kingdom of Great Britain and Northern Ireland and any of the countries of the Schengen Area, you do not need a visa to enter Mexico for tourism, business or transit purposes.
 All individuals in this category are required to present their valid and unexpired visa along with their passports.
 Both documents must be valid during your entire stay in Mexico.

 European Union citizens | Andorra | Argentina | Australia | Bahamas |